-Studies show that omega-3 can help reduce your triglyceride levels by 15-30%.
+Studies show taking 2-4g of omega-3 daily can help reduce triglyceride levels by 15-30%.
 You can check to see if you're getting enough omega-3 nutrients by using a omega-3 and 6 blood test.
 If you're deficient or need to improve your levels, you might consider taking our premium omega-3 supplements.
 But you should always speak to your GP before starting a new supplement.

-If you’ve eaten within the last few hours and measure your triglycerides, your levels might be raised.
-This is why it’s important to fast for at least 8 hours before doing a blood test.
+If you’ve eaten within the last few hours and check your triglycerides, you might have high levels.
+This is why it’s important to fast for at least 8 hours before a blood test.

-If your triglycerides are high after fasting, it could be caused by a number of things.
+If your triglycerides are high after fasting, it could be caused by several things.

 Diet and lifestyle